 The jungle swing is actually pretty easy to get to.
 You won't be able to get there by bus, train or foot, but you still have a few options.

 - Option one: Get a taxi!
 Easy enough.
 You can request your hostel to get a taxi that will pick you up right at your front door and take you to the swing or you can go out to a main street and flag one down.
-There are taxis all over the place, so you should have no issues.
+There are taxis all over the place hanging around the city of Ubud (in the touristy spots, like down at the market and temples) so you should have no issues.

 Some taxis know about this swing, especially because it's becoming popular for tourists but if your driver isn't sure where it's at (and you have this international phone plan through T-Mobile), you can type in "Bali swing" into Maps and you can lead your driver there!

 - Option two: Use the transfer service the swing offers.
-You can find more info here!
-It will cost you $6 USD (for two people or more...only having one person doubles the cost) as long as you are within 15 km of the swing.
+You can find more info here.
+It will cost you $6 USD (for two people or more...only having one person has a fee of $12) as long as you are within 15 km of the swing.
 If you're further, you can still do it -- it'll just cost a little more.

 With this service, they will pick you up from your hotel, take you to the swing and return you back to your hotel.
 There are no other stops you can make with this service.

-- Option three: Hire a driver!
+- Option three: Hire a driver.
 This is probably the best of the three because not only can you use this driver to get out to the swing, you can also use it to make other stops to place that are harder to get to.
 We love this option because they're able to take you to places you might not have known about.
 They drop you off and wait until you've explored and are ready to move on to the next location.
 It makes the day so stress free to not worry about directions.
+You can easily hire a driver in the city of Ubud for the day (be sure to haggle down the price).

 The swing is located about 20-30 minute drive outside of Ubud.